Restoring Doc Pomus

 The project was always conceived as a multi-disc set, each disc shaped around a theme.
 One disc — songs Doc pitched to Elvis — would also be released as a standalone LP for Record Store Day.
 That became my first mastering deadline.

 I finished mastering that disc on the evening of January 7th.
 Shortly afterward, a neighbor posted about a fire in the San Gabriel Mountains behind our home in Altadena.
+This was the view from our backyard.

 We evacuated that night, assuming we’d return in the morning.
 We didn’t.